TrenMA/trenma.github.io/_pages/about.md

 *Current year*
    * Data Analytics and Machine Learning for Finance (MSc in Financial Technology)
    * Financial Markets and Investment (BSc in Finance, Accounting and Management)
+   * Statistical Methods and Hypothesis Testing for Business Analysis (Online MSc in Business Consulting and Analytics)

 *Previous years*
    * Topics in Advanced Econometrics II (PhD in Finance)